erwincoumans/StkDekrispatorSynthesizer/README.md

 	cd build3

-On Linux you need to install ALSA development:
+On Linux you need to install ALSA, pthread and jack:

 	sudo apt-get install libasound2-dev
+	sudo apt-get install libpthread-stubs0-dev

 Dependend on your system (Linux 32bit, 64bit, rPI or Mac OSX) use one of the following lines